Menace43/DrawingProgram-/README.md

 Java Drawing using MVC structure
 # Project Discription
-This is a project written in java to program a simple Drawing Program that can perform the follwing functions -->Draw a Polygon
+This is a project written in java to program a simple Drawing Program that can perform the follwing functions -Draw a Polygon
-  -->Draw a Label
+  -Draw a Label
-  --> Draw a line
+  -Draw a line
-  -->Move,Select, Delect,Save,Open,Undo, Redo
+  -Move,Select, Delect,Save,Open,Undo, Redo
   The whole program uses the MVC structure,Observer Pattern, and Bridge model to build the program to be available for both reuse and technology change

 # Installation